Course Outline

 After completing this module, students will be able to:

-• Distinguish between the responsibilities of red teams and blue teams.
+- Distinguish between the responsibilities of red teams and blue teams for government.

-• Identify typical objectives of cyber attackers in government settings.
+- Identify typical objectives of cyber attackers in governmental systems.

-• Describe a kill chain carried out by red teams in government exercises.
+- Describe a kill chain carried out by red teams for government.

-In this module, you will learn about the roles and goals of blue teams in attack simulations.
-You will understand the structure of an attack (Kill Chain) and methods to limit how attackers can compromise unprivileged accounts and restrict lateral movement.
-Additionally, you will explore how telemetry monitoring is used to detect attacks.
+In this module, you will learn about the roles and goals of blue teams in attack exercises.
+You will understand the structure of an attack against a target (Kill Chain) and methods to limit how attackers can compromise unprivileged accounts.
+Additionally, you will explore techniques to restrict lateral movement, preventing attackers from using a compromised system to attack other systems, as well as the use of telemetry monitoring to detect attacks.

 Lessons